Arlington International Racecourse Closing This Weekend With Uncertain Future

 “This has been our home, a family home, y Grandpa owned horses out here,” Horse trainer Rony Rallo said.
 “For it to go away is a real dagger to the industry, a dagger to my family and to the horsemen who supported Illinois horse racing over many many years.
 It’s gonna be a life changer for us all, and not a good life changer.”

 “Saturday’s the last day, it’s bittersweet for sure and definitely sad,” Larry Rivelli said.
-“A lot of people around here don’t want to see it go.READ MORE: Jordan Hassell Charged With Making Multiple Social Media Threats Targeting Chicago Public Schools
+“A lot of people around here don’t want to see it go.READ MORE: World's Smallest Flying Structure Developed By Northwestern Engineers

 Track owner, Churchill Downs, has long made public its intentions to sell Arlington Park with the Chicago Bears at the top of the list to buy the behemoth 326 acre property.